 - Finding the ways to save money by adjusting activity durations and optimizing resource requirements.

-So, let’s discuss the requirements for a detailed project schedule model for any industry and in any project, and schedule optimization techniques.
+So, let’s discuss the requirements for a project schedule model for any industry and in any project, and schedule optimization techniques.

-1. Model Quality Requirements
+1. Model Quality Requirements for Project Schedule Analysis

 Project schedule model should cover everything needed to achieve project goals.

 In the in-depth schedules project activities should meet the following requirements.

 - An activity must have a certain resource crew.
 If some part of an activity requires other resources than another part, then this activity should have two or more activities.

 - Then, activity work volume unit must be the same for every part of an activity.

 - Also, expected resource productivity must be the same throughout an activity execution.